A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Abstract

 \section{Abstract}

-Procuring flexibility services from energy consumers has been a potential solution to accommodating renewable generations in future power system.
-However, efficiently and securely coordinating the behaviors of diverse market participants within a privacy-preserving environment remains a challenge.
-This paper addresses this issue by introducing a game-theoretic market framework for real-time energy balancing.
-The competition among energy consumers is modeled as a Generalized Nash Game (GNG), which enables the analysis of their strategic decision-making.
-To mitigate the market power exerted by active energy consumers, we employ a supply function-based bidding method in this market design.
-We incorporate physical constraints to ensure the secure operation of the distribution network.
-Previous approaches to steering consumers towards the Generalized Nash Equilibrium (GNE) of this game often necessitate the sharing of private information, either in full or in part, which may not be practically feasible.
-To overcome this limitation, we propose a preconditioned forward-backward algorithm, with analytical convergence guarantees, that only requires participants to share limited, non-private sensitive information with others.
-Finally, numerical simulations on the enhanced IEEE 33-bus test case validate the effectiveness of our proposed market mechanism and algorithm.
+Securely and efficiently procuring energy balancing services in distribution networks remains challenging, especially within a privacy-preserving environment.
+This paper proposes a network-constrained demand response game, i.e., a Generalized Nash Game (GNG), to incentivize energy consumers to offer balancing services.
+Specifically, we adopt a supply function-based bidding method for our demand response problem, where a requisite load adjustment must be met.
+To ensure the secure operation of distribution networks, we incorporate physical network constraints, including line capacity and bus voltage limits, into the game formulation.
+In addition, we analytically evaluate the efficiency loss of this game.
+Previous approaches to steer energy consumers toward the Generalized Nash Equilibrium (GNE) of the game often necessitated sharing some private information, which might not be practically feasible or desired.
+To overcome this limitation, we propose a decentralized market clearing algorithm with analytical convergence guarantees, which only requires the participants to share limited, non-sensitive information with others.
+Numerical analyses illustrate that the proposed market mechanism exhibits a low market efficiency loss.
+Moreover, these analyses highlight the critical role of integrating physical network constraints.
+Finally, we demonstrate the scalability of our proposed algorithm by conducting simulations on the IEEE 33-bus and 69-bus test systems.